lesichkovm/laravel-fix/README.md

 # PHP-Laravel-Fix

-When Laravel Fails This Script Will Make It Right
+When Laravel 5 Fails With The White Screen Of Death (aka WSOD) This Script Will Make It Right

 ## How to Use